Purifying PU manufacturing emissions by eliminating isocyanates

 DESOTEC supplies industries across Europe with mobile activated carbon filters that can purify air flows from PU manufacturing, enabling them to keep well within legal limits.

 The most well-known usage of PU is as a hard or flexible foam, which has insulating, thermal, sealing and acoustic properties.

 However, the base material includes isocyanates, such as toluene diisocyanate (TDI) and methylene diphenyl diisocyanate (MDI).
-These toxic compounds are harmful to human health and the environment.

 Another type of PU material is used to make synthetic fibres and elastics, including Spandex™.
 This PU is derived from tetrahydrofuran (THF), a solvent.

 There are several ways in which these various contaminants can be released into the environment if not filtered out.